Taylor Swift All Too Well: Why Short-Term Relationships Can Hurt Just As Bad When They Fall Apart

 But following the re-release of Taylor Swift’s blockbuster break-up album Red, a debate has arisen on social media about whether a short-term relationship can truly have a lasting emotional impact.

 The country track is widely believed to be about her time with Jake Gyllenhaal, who Taylor dated from October to December 2010 when she was 21 and he was 29.
-There were paparazzi pictures of the pair taking a Thanksgiving stroll with lattes and the internet lost it.
-However it was not meant to be.
+We all remember the paparazzi pictures of the pair taking a Thanksgiving stroll with lattes, however 11 years later we now all know it wasn't meant to be.

-Starting off with the scarf Taylor says is still in her (officially unnamed) ex's boyfriend’s house, the raw and uncut version also contains unheard, Instagram-caption ready lyrics.
+Starting off with the scarf Taylor says is still in her (officially unnamed) ex boyfriend’s house, the version of the song also contains unheard, Instagram-caption ready lyrics.
 “And I was thinking on the drive down, any time now, he’s gonna say it’s love… you never called it what it was,” she belts.

-Like many of Taylor’s lyrics, fans far and wide took to Twitter to dissect everything; the new lyrics, the old lyrics and the brand new video starring Sadie Sink and Dylan O'Brien.
+Like many of Taylor’s lyrics, fans far and wide took to Twitter to dissect everything.

-Some fans were loving the drama: “taylor swift willfully ruining jake gyllenhaal’s year because of a three month relationship and a stolen scarf,” tweeted one.
+Some fans were loving the drama when the song dropped.
+“Taylor Swift willfully ruining Jake Gyllenhaal’s year because of a three month relationship and a stolen scarf,” tweeted one listener.

-However others were confused about Taylor’s emotional lyrics considering the relationship is said to have lasted only three months.
+However others were confused about Taylor’s emotional lyrics considering the relationship is said to have lasted only a quarter of a year if that.

-And some fans decided to joke about the length of the relationship. “if taylor swift can write all too well after dating jake gyllenhaal for 3 months then im also allowed to be as dramatic as i want”
+And some fans decided to really hone in on their sarcastic quips about the length of the relationship.
+“If Taylor Swift can write All Too Well after dating Jake Gyllenhaal for 3 months then I'm also allowed to be as dramatic as I want”

 Another woman said: “Taylor Swift wrote a ten minute song about someone she dated for 3 months.
 NO ONE CALL ME DRAMATIC EVER AGAINNNNNNNN”.

-However relationship experts believe short term relationships can be just as impactful as the ones that span years.
-It's not unusual to feel upset about a coupling that expired after a few months.
+However relationship experts believe short-term relationships can be just as impactful as the ones that span years.
+In fact, it's not unusual to feel upset about a coupling that expired after a few months.

-Psychologist Zoe Clews says it’s important to go through the usual ‘grieving process’ when any relationship ends.
+Psychologist Zoe Clews says it’s important to go through the usual ‘grieving process’ when any relationship ends, even if it was short.
 “We need to let go of the 'ideal future' we had formed with that person, sometimes in shorter relationships this 'future' may be based on fantasy rather than the solid connection that comes with long term relationships, but it needs to be grieved nonetheless.”

-Zoe also says regardless of the length of the relationship, if the bong was intense, if there was a deep attachment, or you were really shocked by it ending, it has the potential to have a impact.
+Zoe also says regardless of the length of the relationship, if there was a deep attachment, or you were really shocked by it ending, it has the potential to have a lasting impact.

 Relationship expert and therapist, Charisse Cooke says research has shown that the ‘intensity of feelings’ and the ‘treatment we receive’ during a relationship dictates how we feel about it, rather than just the length of time.